Solar neutrino physics: Solar neutrino physics

 \subsubsection{Others}

 In addition to those mentioned above, there have been a variety of other new physics scenarios that solar neutrinos could probe.
 Below we briefly mention some interesting examples. \begin{enumerate} \item New long-range forces could be present with very weak couplings.
 Such forces could induce additional flavor-dependent effective potentials and hence be probed by neutrino oscillation, as has been studied in Refs.~\cite{Joshipura:2003jh,Grifols:2003gy,Bandyopadhyay:2006uh,GonzalezGarcia:2006vp,Nelson:2007yq,GonzalezGarcia:2008wk,Samanta:2010zh,Heeck:2010pg,Davoudiasl:2011sz,Chatterjee:2015gta,Bustamante:2018mzu,Khatun:2018lzs,Wise:2018rnb,Smirnov:2019cae,Babu:2019iml}.
 Solar neutrinos have the advantage that the new potential caused by the Sun is much larger than that caused by the Earth for the same strength of a long-range force.
 For a generic vector mediator with a mass $m_{A}$ and a universal coupling $g$, solar neutrinos can probe $g\sim10^{-25}$ when $m_{A}$ is around the inverse of the solar radius~\cite{Smirnov:2019cae}.
 This exceeds other known experimental bounds significantly. \item Dark matter-neutrino interactions could affect neutrino oscillation when neutrinos propagate on a DM background \cite{Berlin:2016woy,Krnjaic:2017zlz,Capozzi:2017auw,Brdar:2017kbt,Liao:2018byh,Huang:2018cwo,Lopes:2020hem}.
 For instance, Ref.~\cite{Berlin:2016woy} showed that for the fuzzy DM scenario, current solar neutrino data are more sensitive to the neutrino-DM coupling than CMB limits by more than two orders of magnitude.
 Ref.~\cite{Capozzi:2017auw} proposed a framework which connects DM and sterile neutrinos via a dark gauged $U(1)$ and studied the solar MSW effect caused by DM, dubbed Solar Dark MSW.
 The authors showed that Solar Dark MSW is characterized by comparatively large modifications of $^{8}$B, $^{15}$O, and $^{13}$N neutrinos, with the other fluxes less affected. \item In addition to interactions with dark matter, neutrinos could also interact with dark energy, as exemplified by the idea of Mass-Varying Neutrinos (MaVaN)~\cite{Fardon:2003eh} which has drawn considerable interest in cosmology.
 If neutrinos are coupled to a dark scalar field whose background value accounts for the dark energy, then neutrino masses are connected to dark energy.
 It explains the intriguing coincidence of today's dark energy density $\rho_{\Lambda}\sim(2\times10^{-3}\ {\rm eV})^{4}$ with the neutrino mass scale, $\rho_{\Lambda}^{1/4}\sim m_{\nu}$.
-The neutrino oscillation probe of MaVaN was proposed and investigated in Ref.~\cite{Kaplan:2004dq,Barger:2005mn,Cirelli:2005sg}. \item The solar core temperature could be modified by DM, causing potentially observable signals in solar neutrino observations~\cite{Lopes:2012zz}.
-For non-annihilating DM accumulated in the Sun, the central temperature could be reduced by a few percent according to Ref.~\cite{Lopes:2012zz}.
-Consequently, neutrino production rates in the very central region are reduced and in the outer part are enhanced.
-This feature allows one to use precision measurements of the solar neutrino spectrum to constrain GeV DM effectively. \end{enumerate}
+The neutrino oscillation probe of MaVaN was proposed and investigated in Ref.~\cite{Kaplan:2004dq,Barger:2005mn,Cirelli:2005sg}. \item DM accumulated in the Sun could affect the energy transport in the Sun and modify the solar core temperature~\cite{Lopes:2001ig,Bottino:2002pd,Taoso:2010tg,Cumberbatch:2010hh,Lopes:2012af,Lopes:2012zz,Lopes:2014aoa,Casanellas:2015uga,Lopes:2018wgp}.
+For non-annihilating DM accumulated in the Sun, the central temperature could be reduced by a few percent.
+Consequently, neutrino production rates in the very central region are reduced and and enhanced in the outer part.
+This feature allows one to use precision measurements of the solar neutrino spectrum to constrain GeV DM effectively---see, e.g.,~Ref.~\cite{Taoso:2010tg,Lopes:2012zz} for further details.